celo-org/docs/docs/community/running-oracles.md

 :::warning

-WARNING: it is encouraged that before running the oracles in production, they should run for at least a week in one of the Celo Public testnets.`
+WARNING: it is encouraged that before running the oracles in production, they should run for at least a week in one of the Celo Public testnets.

 :::

 The configuration currently run by cLabs in production can be found [here](https://github.com/celo-org/celo-monorepo/tree/master/packages/helm-charts/oracle) for each stable token.
 It is strongly advised not to modify the recommended values, specially the exchange sources, at least there is good data to support it.

-## Running with node

-Once all the enviroment variables are set in the vm and and the keys, an oracle can be started with.
+The only variable that is not set in the env file is the `PRICE_SOURCES`

 `export PRICE_SOURCES=$(cat PRICE_SOURCES)`

+## Running the node

+Once all the enviroment variables are set in the vm, an oracle can be started with:

 `docker run --name celo-oracle -it --restart unless-stopped --env-file .env.prod -e PRICE_SOURCES=$PRICE_SOURCES us-west1-docker.pkg.dev/celo-testnet-production/celo-oracle/celo-oracle:1.0.0-rc1`